In this blog post, I explain the Euclidian Algorithm (+extended) and how to implement them in python.

 Recursion Steps

-At step 1, we repeat the same until we reach step n.
+At step 1, we repeat the same process until we reach step n.

 We can generalize this problem in the following manner:

-From the arrows in the illustration, we can see:
+From the arrows in the illustration above, we can see:

 $$ d = xA_k + yB_k \\ d = xB_{k-1} + y r_{k-1} \\ d = xB_{k-1} + y(A_{k-1} - B_{k-1}q_{k-1}) \\ d = xB_{k-1} + yA_{k-1} - yB_{k-1}q_{k-1} \\ d = yA_{k-1} + (x - yq_{k-1})B_{k-1} $$